-You need to make the simple syrup ahead of time to give it enough time to chill.
+You will need to make the simple syrup ahead of time to give it enough time to chill.
 To make, add 1 cup of sugar to 1 cup of water and bring to a boil.
 Add the torn basil leaves and simmer for 10 minutes.
 Strain and chill for 2 to 3 hours.
 If you need to chill the simple syrup quicker, put it in the freezer for 30 to 45 minutes or until chilled.
 You are then ready to make a refreshing grapefruit and basil cocktail.

 Grapefruit and Basil Cocktail